Harsha123481/digital-literacy-project/task-5-cybercrime/prevention-checklist.md

-# Cybercrime Prevention Checklist
+Stay Safe Online – Prevention Checklist

-## Safety Measures
+--> Use strong and unique passwords for all your accounts.

-- Use strong and unique passwords
+--> Enable two-factor authentication (2FA) wherever possible.

-- Enable two-factor authentication (2FA)
+--> Do not share OTPs, passwords, or personal details with anyone.

-- Do not share OTPs or passwords with anyone
+--> Always verify links before clicking, especially in emails or messages.

-- Avoid clicking on suspicious links
+--> Avoid using public Wi-Fi for logging into important accounts.

-- Verify website URLs before entering personal data
+--> Keep your apps and devices updated to protect against security threats.

-- Keep your software and apps updated
+--> Be careful about what you share on social media.

-- Install antivirus and security software
+💰 Financial / UPI Safety Tips

-- Do not download files from unknown sources
+--> Never scan unknown QR codes or accept random payment requests.

-- Be careful while using public Wi-Fi
+--> Double-check UPI IDs and payment details before sending money.

-- Regularly monitor your online accounts
+🚨 Report Cybercrime

-## Conclusion
+🌐 National Cyber Crime Portal: https://cybercrime.gov.in

-Following these simple precautions can help protect against cybercrime and ensure safe internet usage.
+📞 Helpline Number: 1930